This article introduces why cannot extend system volume in Windows 10 Disk Management and easy solution to fix this issue.

 Cannot extend system drive to another disk

-There is no other data volume or not enough free space in other volume of the same disk, you cannot extend system partition, because no partitioning software can extend a drive by getting space from another disk.
+There is no other data volume or not enough free space in other volume of the same disk, you cannot extend system partition, because no partitioning software can extend a drive by moving space from another disk.
+However, there is still a way by cloning disk to a larger one with NIUBI Partition Editor, then you can extend system volume and other partitions with extra disk space.